 Friends, today at Vineyard, it is my joy to learn with you on the subject, ‘Things I Wish Weren’t in the Bible: Violence in the Old Testament’.

 As I speak, the battle for Mosul rages on.
 The world was originally shocked when Daesh, a religiously charged rebel group controversially known as the Islamic State or ISIS, drove out the Iraqi security forces and took charge of Iraq’s second largest city after Bagdad, Mosul.
 Their leader, Abu Bakr al-Baghdadi, then went downtown to the central moske, an ancient mosque, climbed its podium, and declared an Islamic ‘Caliphate’, that is, he declared himself as a successor of Mohammad and leader of the entire Muslim community.
 Now, some two years later, our so-called allies, the Iraqi army, Kurdish Peshmerga fighters, Sunni Arab tribesmen and Shia militiamen, assisted by US-led coalition warplanes and military advisers, which includes our Aussie soldiers, have driven al-Baghdadi into hiding and perhaps death and have taken back over half of the city.
 As of four days ago, they took control of the territory upon which the Moske stood.
-Sadly, it was blown up in the fighting.
-This is just the latest
+Sadly, it was blown up in the fighting. t

 This gets me thinking, for Mosul is roughly where the Ancient City of Ninevah stood.
 Nineveh, historians commonly note, was the hub of the ancient worlds most brutally violent nation, Assyria.
 The crucifixions of Rome kneel before Assyria’s spikes in this regard.
 Now, on the same dirt some three thousand years later, we’re calling for war again!
 And it’s not just a tribal squabble.
 The ABC has called this battle for Mosul ‘the biggest battle anywhere on the planet’.
 We love to puff our chests with talk of the progression of our civilization.
 But, here at least, in regards to a most basic peace needed for life, I can’t help but wonder, ‘have we not learnt anything?’!